theopenconversationkit/tock/bot/connector-web/README.md

 - It checks the signature, ensures the token has not been revoked, and manages user authorization.
 - This mode is recommended for stateless authentication in secure environments.
 - The implementation of JWT validation is not provided by default, as each company has its own approach to verifying tokens.
-- To use this mode, you must provide an implementation using Java's Service Loader mechanism.
+- To use this mode, you must provide an implementation of `BotAdditionalModulesService` using Java's Service Loader mechanism, and use it to bind your implementation of `WebSecurityHandler` with the tag `JWT`.